afiqahk/writing-helper/readme.md

     HTML Related Links - rioj7
     Noctis - Liviu Schera
 ```
 HTML Related Links is needed for easily managing file links, so you can easily ctrl+click to open and create new files all from your _toc.yaml.

-Open your settings.json:
+For this, open your settings.json:
 ```
     Ctrl+Shift+P -> Preferences: Open Workspace Settings (JSON)
 ```